Trust-Machines/stacks-pyth-bridge/README.md

 504e41550100000003b8...a7b10321ad7c2404a910
 ```

-This sequence of bytes is a Verified Action Approvals (VAA) including the price informations including its cryptographic elements helping the Pyth contract ensuring the authenticity of the data.
+This sequence of bytes is a Verified Action Approvals (VAA) including the price information including its cryptographic elements helping the Pyth contract ensuring the authenticity of the data.

 This VAA can be encoded as a Clarity buffer, and submitted to the Pyth contract using the following: